yvelikova/axway-open-docs/content/en/docs/central/connect-aws-gateway/tips-and-troubleshooting.md

 ---
-title: Tips and Troubleshooting
+title: Get help with Connected AWS Gateway
-linkTitle: Tips and Troubleshooting
+linkTitle: Get help with Connected AWS Gateway
 draft: false
-weight: 60
+weight: 100
 description: This section provides troubleshooting, known limitations and restrictions that you may encounter while you are working with the connected / managed environment for AWS API Gateway within AMPLIFY Central.
 It also